VIKSIT-GARG/prompt-shield/README.md

 ---

 > **Every AI application that accepts user input needs a security layer between the user and the model.**
-> Prompt injection is not a theoretical risk — it is an active attack vector against deployed AI systems today.#   p r o m p t - s h i e l d  
+> Prompt injection is not a theoretical risk — it is an active attack vector against deployed AI systems today. it is very important asset
- 